 - U.S. Bank Stadium (Minneaspolis, MN; 2016)- This field, built on the previous location of the Hubert H. Humphrey Metrodome has had artificial grass since the beginning.
 This allowed for inlaid logos on the field.
 It was first upgraded in 2018.
 In 2019 the field underwent a second artificial turf installation.
 This one had shock absorbing padding, something the previous lacked.
 The change was done with player safety in mind; the old turf was donated to make a playground.

 Is your team ready to play with the best of them?
 Contact Keystone Sports Construction and we’ll give your athletic and sports fields, tracks, and arenas the long overdue upgrade they deserve.
-Our services include artificial turf installation, maintenance, repair, and replacement.
+Our services include turf maintenance, repair, and replacement.